songqsh/MQP2019/Nick/README.md

 This is Nick's page
-Hey Guys it's Nick I'm a MAth Major.
+Hey Guys it's Nick, I'm a Math Major.